openstack/python-openstackclient/doc/source/command-objects/server-image.rst

 .. option:: --name <image-name>

-    Name of new image (default is server name)
+    Name of new disk image (default: server name)

 .. option:: --wait

-    Wait for image create to complete
+    Wait for operation to complete

 .. describe:: <server>

-    Server (name or ID)
+    Server to create image (name or ID)